rmourey26/onyx/README.md

 - Onyx is a turnkey, full stack web app written in Typescript that includes role based access control (RBAC), complete Supabase SSR Auth and DB integration, Zod and YUP! validation, Tanstack React Query, React Hook form, and more.
 Fork, customize, and deploy on Vercel or elsewhere to have your MVP up and running in a few days or less.
 Stack details are below.

-## Stack
+## Stack and Features
-- NextJS 14 App Router
+- NextJS 14 App Router in Typescript
 - Supabase
   - SSR Auth with middleware and server actions
-  - Postgres DB
+  - Postgres DB with CRUD functions  configured
 - TanStack React Query Provider
 - Configured cookies and storage
+- YUP! & Zod validation and schemas
+- Shadcn-UI and Tailwind CSS
+- React Hook Form
+- User profile base at /private page
-  - Admin dashboard with RBAC
+- Admin dashboard with data visualization and RBAC
-- Shadcn UI
+- OpenAI playground UI
-- React hook form
+- Onboarding, signIn/signUp pages
-- Tailwind CSS
+- Podcast UI
-- YUP! & Zod validation
 - Lucide React
+- More..

 ## API
 - TODO